27 Signs You're a "Free Spirit"

 Your waiter is getting tired of hearing, "I need more time."

 While making a single, concrete decision may make others feel at ease, to you, it means you're missing out.
 Even if you're just ordering off a menu in your favorite restaurant, you know that picking a single dish means you're not getting to dry dozens of other ones—and you find yourself a little bummed about that every time.

 You love partying, but not as much as your "me time."

 Though many assume that free spirits are all about living it up with others, a true free spirit knows that no one's company is as good as their own.
 While you may be primarily extroverted in nature, you also sometimes need some solo time to get lost in your thoughts and plan your next adventure.

 Learning is the great passion in your life.

 Some people spend a lifetime studying a single language, book, or philosophy.
 And while you admire their dedication, you want to learn everything you can about the world.
-Reading a book or article about a topic is great, but you love the fact that there’s so much more out there to learn.
-Jumping from one field of study to the only serves to energize you, as you realize that there’s a vast iceberg of information below the surface you still get to explore.
+Reading a book or article about a topic is great, but you love the fact that there's so much more out there to learn.
+Jumping from one field of study to another only serves to energize you, as you realize that there's a vast iceberg of information below the surface you still get to explore.

 You're not a loner, but not a people-person either.